octobercms/docs/cms-themes.md

     {% partial "blog/category-list" %}

-> **Note:** the template paths are always absolute.
+> **Note:** The template paths are always absolute.
 If in a partial you render another partial from the same subdirectory you still need to specify the subdirectory name.

 <a name="structure" class="anchor" href="#structure"></a>
 ## Template structure